 Film buffs should time their visit to coincide with the annual fall Woodstock Film Festival, billed as “fiercely independent” and featuring programming that’s chockablock with indie features and documentaries showcasing emerging and established talent.
 Apart from the screenings, expect plenty of panels, parties, and the company of industry, media, and celebrity attendees (like Uma Thurman, Natalie Portman, Paul Rudd, to name a few past participants).

 Woodstock screenings unfold largely at the town’s movie house Upstate Films, set within an old, steepled Methodist church—a good spot to see an indie film any time of year (more festival films are shown in neighboring towns like Rhinebeck, Kingston, Rosendale, and Saugerties).
-The event unfolds from October 10-14, 2018.
+The event unfolds around early October each year.

 See a Play at the Woodstock Playhouse

-The Woodstock Playhouse opened in 1938, and 80 years later, it's still entertaining locals and visitors alike via its lively summer stock musical theater programming and historic atmosphere.
-Rebuilt in 2000 in a design reminiscent of the original playhouse (which succumbed to a fire years before), the 2018 lineup includes productions like Damn Yankees, The Music Man, and La Cage aux Folles.
+The Woodstock Playhouse opened in 1938 and almost a century later, it's still entertaining locals and visitors alike via its lively summer stock musical theater programming and historic atmosphere.
+Rebuilt in 2000 in a design reminiscent of the original playhouse (which succumbed to a fire years before), past lineups have included productions like Damn Yankees, The Music Man, and La Cage aux Folles.